ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-21-comparison-of-ethereum-classic-and-fiat-monetary-policies/index.md

 ## Eras

-Ethereum Classic’s issuance is divided in eras.
+Ethereum Classic’s issuance is divided into eras.
 Fiat money issuance is unpredictable and decided arbitrarily by a committee whenever they wish.

 Eras in ETC are measured in blocks in which the payments to miners, thus the issuance of coins, will be the same for each era.